vss365today/web/README.md

 ## Known Issues

-Firefox's built-in content blocker prevents the Twitter-hosted images from loading, as it blocks the `https://pbs.twimg.com` domain by default.
+- Firefox's built-in content blocker prevents the Twitter-hosted media from loading, as it blocks the `https://pbs.twimg.com` domain by default.
-To see images in a tweet, consider disabling the content blocker just for this site.
+To see tweet media, consider disabling the content blocker just for this site.

+- Dark theme preservation across browser sessions may be broken due to ad/content blockers stopping the indicator cookie from remaining.
+Disabling the ad-blocker may be required for the site to remain in your chosen theme.

 ## License